Tuesday 16 January 8pm: Book Group in the Vicarage

 Sunday 11 November: WW1 Commemoration Concert

 A special concert to mark the end of the Great War.
 Musical Director: Michael Reed.
 The performers will include St Paul's Choir and a children's choir from the Unicorn School.
-To see photos of the concert we did to mark the start of WWI you can go to: www.iknewasimplesoldier.weebly.com
+The concert we did to mark the start of WWI (photos www.iknewasimplesoldier.weebly.com) was a sell-out, so this time there will be two performances of this unmissable event; at 4:30pm and 7:30pm.

 Sunday 23 December